sbpark422/Meal_Assistance/README.md

 # Website for Meal Assistance

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [Meal Assistance website](https://sbpark422.github.io/Meal_Assistance/).
 The website template was borrowed from [nerfies](https://github.com/nerfies/nerfies.github.io).

 # Website License